Humanity & Inclusion in the Palestinian Territories

 - Donating equipment and medical supplies for the care of children and adults with disabilities

-Social, Educational and Inclusion
+Social, Educational, and Inclusion

 Humanity & Inclusion runs multiple projects aimed at improving the social, educational, and economic inclusion of persons with disabilities by:

-- Raising the awareness of civil society organizations and the public authorities about the rights of people with disabilities and about incorporating the issue of disabilities into their policies.
+- Raising the awareness of civil society organizations and the public authorities about the rights of people with disabilities and about incorporating the issue of disabilities into their policies

 - Supporting the work of OPDs or DPOs to assess inclusive education policies and to generally advocate for the rights of people with disabilities

-Support Children with Mental Health Challenges
+Support Children with Mental Health Disabilities

 Humanity & Inclusion provides psychosocial support for vulnerable children in schools, particularly children with disabilities.